-Volume (M3) of different grades of fuel consumed is converted on daily basis into mass (Tonnes) of fuel at reference temperature of 15°C by multiplying with appropriate density and application of temperature correction factor.
+Volume (M3) of different grades of fuel consumed is converted into mass (Tonnes) of fuel at reference temperature of 15°C by multiplying with appropriate density and application of temperature correction factor.
 The relevant procedure is given in para 7.7.1.4 of Fleet Operation Manual.
-The daily consumption figures are reported ashore through GE Nautical platform.
+The consumption figures are reported ashore through GE Nautical platform.